derekTurner/BabylonJSdemo25/NOTES.md

 ## Week 11

-motion 01 dude moves WASD file uses old scene loader and audio elements are removed as the old audio engine is replaced in babylonJS version 8

-This  needs reworking for new loader and audio engine

-the notes on keymotion have been updated and should be set back to the old notes.
+Motion 01 updated uses new audio engine for static and streamed sounds and assetsManager for loading of dude character.

 Motion02 - adds pick motion to spin the player around the y axis.